chnm/crdh/_essays/v04-01-slave-streets-free-streets.md

 But for the people we cannot place, we are considering putting them on the street itself.
 We may not know exactly where they lived, but we know that they moved up and down Strawberry Alley, from home to work, to shop and socialize.
-Early Baltimore\'s black residents struggled to make their way in the world, leaving few traces behind.
+Early Baltimore's black residents struggled to make their way in the world, leaving few traces behind.
 They faced a constant threat from a social, legal, and economic system designed to control them.
 By recovering and highlighting their lives and work, even to a